true-happiness/true-happiness.github.io/_posts/2020-07-31-changing-name-of-website.md

 img-height: "512"
 ---

 Hey guys!
 We are changing our name to "Happiness Studies" from now on!
-And this is the official announcement for it since Facebook won't let me change the name unless I made a public announce on this website (Weird...).
+And this is the official announcement for it since Facebook won't let me change the name on the facebook page unless I made a public announce about it on this website (Weird...).
 Anyhow, we will now start a <a href="https://www.youtube.com/channel/UC3hq2yzrllJzqLrxE1BtuUw">youtube channel<a> as well as change our website this https://thehappinessstudies.school/ Thank you!